-Therefore, we recommend to upload the list of Bounced and Unsubscribed contacts with subscribed status but to a different Segment.
-Then to unsubscribe them in Omnisend, you should open the Segment -> select all contacts -> click on the Actions -> Unsubscribe.
+Therefore, we recommend uploading the list of Bounced and Unsubscribed contacts with subscribed status but to a different Segment.
+Then to unsubscribe them in Omnisend, you should open the Segment -> select all contacts, -> click on the Actions -> Unsubscribe.

-When you are starting with a new service, it is essential to spend some time warming-up your sender's reputation.
-During this period, you should send your newsletters to the most engaged contacts that are likely to open and click through your emails.
+When starting with a new service, it is essential to spend some time warming up your sender's reputation.
+You should send your newsletters to the most engaged contacts that are likely to open and click through your emails during this period.
 We highly encourage you to look through this instruction for more information on the warm-up plan concept.

 To define the Segment of engaged contacts, you can use the Segment you've transferred from Active Campaign or create one in Omnisend.
-To create such Segment in Omnisend, you can use the information imported from your store, about your customers' purchase behavior, and the custom fields about the Scores your customers have gained.
+To create such a Segment in Omnisend, you can use the information imported from your store about your customers' purchase behavior and the custom fields about the Scores your customers have gained.

 When using the Scores transferred from Active Campaign, keep in mind that the segment of engaged customers should include those that were active RECENTLY, have opened your emails, or clicked on the links in your Emails.

 Migrate Templates, Forms and Automation flows

 In Omnisend, we are not only trying to develop a powerful marketing tool but also a user-friendly platform with multiple channels included.
 We highly encourage you to look through the options offered by Omnisend before you decide to transfer your old templates.
 Recreating your content will ensure that you have a responsive and well-working setup on Omnisend.
 Check these articles for more information:

 Nevertheless, if you cannot dedicate time to recreate all the email templates and other content you created in Active Campaign, we have two options for you: